RuterNo/adt-doc/asyncapi/json-schemas/operational/assignment/omit/response/assignment-omit-response.md

 When an AssignmentAttemptRequest is made, and Ruter has finished processing, the results are presented as AssignmentAttemptResponse.
 The response contains:
 - `result` to indicate if processing by Ruter has been successfully processed, or not.
 See the schema for possible codes.
-- `state` as a representation of the Assignment state as seen by Ruter after processing is completed.